ordevoir/Miscellaneous/environment.md

 перезапустить powershell

+---

 ## Сreate environments with **virtualenv**

 `pip inatall virtualenv`

-Create a new virtual environment by choosing a Python interpreter and making a .\venv directory to hold it:
+Create a new virtual environment by choosing a Python interpreter and making a `.\venv` directory to hold it:

-virtualenv --system-site-packages -p python3 ./venv
+`virtualenv --system-site-packages -p python3 ./venv`

 Activate the virtual environment:

-.\venv\Scripts\activate
+`.\venv\Scripts\activate`

 Install packages within a virtual environment without affecting the host system setup.
 Start by upgrading pip:

-pip install --upgrade pip
+`pip install --upgrade pip`
-pip list  # show packages installed within the virtual environment
+`pip list`  # show packages installed within the virtual environment

 And to exit virtualenv later:

-deactivate  # don't exit until you're done using TensorFlow
+`deactivate`  # don't exit until you're done using TensorFlow